impostorsguides/impostorsguides.github.io/rbenv/part-2/2-e-3-content.md

 ChatGPT tells me that `>` and `<` are used for "redirection", i.e. sending output to or pulling input from **a file**.
 On the other hand, `|` is used for "piping" output to a **command**.

-Based on this, I Google "difference between redirection and piping unix", and one of the first results I get is [this StackExchange post](https://web.archive.org/web/20220630113310/https://askubuntu.com/questions/172982/what-is-the-difference-between-redirection-and-pipe){:target="_blank" rel="noopener"} which says something quite similar to ChatGPT:
+Based on this, I Google "difference between redirection and piping unix", and one of the first results I get is [this StackExchange post](https://web.archive.org/web/20220630113310/https://askubuntu.com/questions/172982/what-is-the-difference-between-redirection-and-pipe){:target="_blank" rel="noopener" } which says something quite similar to ChatGPT:

 <center>
   <img src="/assets/images/screenshot-25mar2023-1101am.png" width="80%" style="border: 1px solid black; padding: 0.5em">